Walter Groves: Biography

 According to Fred Karno, Walter Groves devised the “funny walk” that Charlie Chaplin incorporated into his Little Tramp film persona, which then became world famous.
 Said Karno: "Charlie's peculiar walk is not original.
 It started with one of my comedians, a clever fellow named Walter Groves.
 Fred Kitchen then elaborated this walk and when Chaplin stepped into Kitchen's shoes and took his part over he also secured the legacy of the flat footed walk".
 In 2020 a radio documentary aired by the Australian Broadcasting Corporation, presented by Groves's great-granddaughter, explored this claim.

 Groves also wrote, produced and starred in his own comedy sketches under the banner of the Walter Groves Company, which toured the British music hall circuit intermittently from 1887 up until his death in 1906.
 These works include Poor Pink, Artful Jim and Poole's Fantasie.

-Early February 1906, Groves died in Blackpool while on a recuperative holiday in an attempt to fight the lung condition that killed him.
+In March 1906, Groves died in Blackpool while on a recuperative holiday in an attempt to fight the lung condition that killed him.

 Almost immediately after his death, his work was subject to plagiarism.
 His widow filed lawsuits to protect his work, and was obliged to buy advertising space in such industry newspapers as The Era and The Stage to announce his original works were fully protected under copyright law.

 He married the actress Lizzie Aney and fathered two children.
 His descendants include the actress Lily Groves (daughter), the actor Donald Groves (grandson) and the writer Fiona Gruber (great-granddaughter).